-Each letter has its own sound which is different from the other.
-Some letters like ‘a’ ‘e’ ‘u’ produce different sounds in different words.
-Rhymes help kids identify the difference between these sounds which help them later when they learn to read texts.
+Each letter has its own sound, which is different from the other.
+Some letters, like ‘a’, ‘e’, and ‘u’, produce different sounds in different words.
+Rhymes help kids identify the difference between these sounds, which helps them later when they learn to read texts.

 You still remember all the rhymes which you heard decades ago!
 Ever wondered why?

 The repeated words in a rhyme are not there because the lyricist couldn’t think of other words!
-It is deliberately put so that kids learn new words and store them in their memory.
-Listening to ‘Twinkle twinkle’ kids would remember the word twinkle and what it signifies – twinkling of the star.
+It is deliberately so that kids learn new words and store them in their memory.
+Listening to ‘Twinkle twinkle’, kids would remember the word twinkle and what it signifies-the twinkling of the star.
 This builds their memory and strengthens their retention power.

 Trying to recite nursery rhymes exercises jaw muscles and initiates tongue movement.
-This also helps kids in speech clarity.
-As they repeat the rhyme to memorise it, they improve their speech and muscle movement of the mouth giving way to clear recitation of the rhyme.
+This also helps kids with speech clarity.
+As they repeat the rhyme to memorise it, they improve their speech and muscle movement of the mouth, giving way to clear recitation of the rhyme.

 As kids use their hands, body and facial muscles to act the nursery rhymes they are deeply refining their fine motor skills.
 Small muscle movements play an important role in the early development years of the child and even the opening and closing of fingers during “twinkle twinkle little star” help in improving these movements.

 Coordinating hands and leg movements with the rhythm of the nursery rhyme is also a part of their motor and cognitive development.
 You can see the results a few years later when your child takes part in dance and drama competitions!